|Film Title/Year and Description|

 He even suffered some more pains after the credits rolled.

-As Jude writhed wounded on the floor, she grabbed for her gun, but Dil shot it away, as he confronted her.
-Dil accused her of luring British soldier Jody (Forest Whitaker), his lover, to his death.
-She had entrapped the soldier by seducing him while he was intoxicated (the subsequent execution went awry when Jody, trying to escape, was accidentally killed in a traffic accident by a convoy of British army soldiers):
+As Jude writhed about wounded on the floor, she grabbed for her gun, but Dil shot it away, as he confronted her.
+Dil accused her of being complicit in the death of lover Jody (Forest Whitaker), a British soldier.
+[Note: Jody - who tried to escape, was accidentally killed in a traffic accident by a convoy of British army soldiers.]
+Dil said that she had entrapped Jody by seducing him while he was intoxicated - and thereby had trapped him.

 In the following scene, Dil turned the gun on Fergus, but admitted: "I can't do it, Jimmy.
 He (Jody) won't let me."
-Fergus reassuringly took the gun away when Dil put the gun in his mouth to commit suicide, and asked him with deep love and caring to run away - promising Dil he would see him again.
+Fergus reassuringly took the gun away when Dil put the gun in his mouth to commit suicide, and asked him with deep love and caring to run away (and hide out until later) - promising Dil he would see him again.

 The Last of the Mohicans (1992)